vmleon/oci-hello-loganalytics/README.md

 Inside the folder `provisioning` run:

-Copy the terraform variables `cp terraform.tfvars_template terraform.tfvars` and put your values in `terraform.tfvars`.
+Copy the terraform variables `cp terraform.tfvars_template terraform.tfvars`.

+Put your credential values in `terraform.tfvars`.

 Then run the terraform commands: